benedictchapman/benedictchapman.github.io/_posts/2020-09-25-finished-wordmarks.md

 * The stroke version is intended to be used in most circumstances.
 It scales up and down sufficiently well that it can be used on awnings above stores and also on price stickers.
 * The circular logo is for some specific cases where the stroke version will not work but the plain version is also lacking.

 I can't help but be concerned that my three choices here are quite similar.
-I do hope though that my description of the process by which I came up with them and the considerations that went into individually crafting them do enough to explain why they should be considere individually worthy.
+I do hope though that my description of the process by which I came up with them and the considerations that went into individually crafting them do enough to explain why they should be considered important variations.